migration

 Does CollaborateMD use TriZetto or ABILITY Network as its clearinghouse?

 Neither.
-CollaborateMD's built-in clearinghouse is eProviderSolutions (ePS), an EverHealth sibling company.
-CollaborateMD transitioned from Change Healthcare to ePS; that switch caused disruption for billing companies whose payer agreements were tied to the old submitter ID and were not updated in time — the same risk pattern applies on the way out.
+CollaborateMD's built-in clearinghouse is eProviderSolutions (ePS), an EverHealth sibling.
+CollaborateMD moved from Change Healthcare to ePS, and that switch disrupted billing companies whose payer agreements were tied to the old submitter ID and not updated in time.
+The same risk pattern applies on the way out.
 Medi routes through Stedi, documented at stedi.com.

 Can we export our claim history before closing the CollaborateMD account?

-Yes, but the request must happen before the account closes.
+Yes, but the request must come before the account closes.
 CollaborateMD's Customer Software Agreement requires a formal professional services export request, and Section 3.1 permits the company to delete account data after termination.
-Submit the export request at the time of giving notice and get the export in hand before the account closes.
-There is no guaranteed read-only window in the contract terms.
+Submit the export request when you give notice and get it in hand before the account closes.
+The contract terms guarantee no read-only window.

 What happens to our ePS clearinghouse enrollments when we switch?

 They stay with ePS.
 Clearinghouse enrollments are tied to the originating clearinghouse's submitter ID and do not transfer.
-Every payer-level enrollment — 837 submission, 835 ERA, 270/271 eligibility — requires fresh transaction enrollment through Stedi.
-For ERA routing, submitting the Stedi enrollment overrides ePS routing immediately; delay ERA cutover until legacy claims for that payer have received their final remittance.
+Every payer-level enrollment (837 submission, 835 ERA, 270/271 eligibility) requires fresh transaction enrollment through Stedi.
+For ERA routing, submitting the Stedi enrollment overrides ePS routing immediately, so delay ERA cutover until legacy claims for that payer have their final remittance.

 Do we have to re-enroll with Medicare and Medicaid when switching to Stedi?

 Yes.
-Medicare EDI enrollment forms process within fifteen business days at the relevant MAC once the completed form is received.
+Medicare EDI enrollment forms process within fifteen business days at the relevant MAC once the completed form arrives.
 Medicaid varies by state and typically runs four to eight weeks.
-Start both on day one — delayed Medicare or Medicaid enrollment directly affects client cash flow during the transition.
+Start both on day one; delayed Medicare or Medicaid enrollment hits client cash flow directly during the transition.

 What happens with document storage during the migration?

-CollaborateMD caps document storage at 75 MB on Starter, 150 MB on Basic, 200 MB on Growth, and 250 MB on Unlimited, with overage charges beyond those limits.
-Before migrating, download every document attached to open appeals, active authorizations, and audit-sensitive claims.
-Once the account closes, those documents are at risk of deletion under the contract terms.
-Medi does not storage-cap documentation.
+CollaborateMD caps document storage at 75 MB on Starter, 150 MB on Basic, 200 MB on Growth, and 250 MB on Unlimited, with overage charges past those limits.
+Before migrating, download every document attached to open appeals, active authorizations, and audit-sensitive claims, because the contract puts them at risk of deletion once the account closes.
+Medi does not cap document storage.

 How current is this guide?

-Last reviewed 2026-05-18.
+Last reviewed 2026-06-07.
 CollaborateMD's clearinghouse infrastructure, pricing, and contract terms change.
 Primary sources: CollaborateMD Customer Software Agreement, CollaborateMD pricing, and Stedi enrollment documentation.
-Industry migration timelines are drawn from the Medical Billers and Coders 30-Day Transition Playbook and CMS Electronic Billing and EDI Transactions guidance.
-For a full comparison before committing to migration, see Medi vs CollaborateMD and the billing company software evaluation guide.
-For pricing, visit pricing.
+Transition-risk benchmarks draw from the Medical Billers and Coders 30-Day Transition Playbook and payer-enrollment constraints from CMS Electronic Billing and EDI Transactions guidance.
+For a full comparison before committing, see Medi vs CollaborateMD and the billing company software evaluation guide.
 For how Medi handles billing company operations, see billing company operations.
 To talk through the migration, request a demo.

 References